National Law Enforcement Officers Memorial: Design and location

 Designed by architect Davis Buckley, the memorial features a reflecting pool which is surrounded by walkways on a 3 acre park.
 Along the walkways are walls that are inscribed with names of all U.S. law enforcement officers—federal, state, and local—who have died in the line of duty.
 One entrance of the Judiciary Square Metro station is on the memorial site.
 The memorial maintains a gift shop in the National Law Enforcement Museum, where visitors can browse merchandise and learn more about the history of law enforcement and the fallen officers engraved on the memorial walls.
 The National Law Enforcement Museum is located at 444 E Street, NW, Washington, DC 20001.

 While the memorial sits on federal land, the monument was constructed and is maintained with private funds, not taxpayer dollars.
-Public Law 104-329 (October 20, 1996) created a Memorial Maintenance Fund, managed by the United States Secretary of the Interior and funded in part by the sale of 500,000 National Law Enforcement Officers Memorial Commemorative Silver Dollars issued by the U.S. Mint.
+The Commemorative Coin Act of 1996 created a Memorial Maintenance Fund, managed by the United States Secretary of the Interior and was funded in part by the sale of National Law Enforcement Officers Memorial silver dollars issued by the U.S. Mint.
 The memorial is adjacent to the National Law Enforcement Museum.
 The Memorial and Museum are both projects of the National Law Enforcement Officers Memorial Fund (NLEOMF), a non-profit, 501(c)(3) organization based in Washington, D.C.